akbarhps/cpp-competitive-template/README.md

 9. Click OK
 10. Open file `src > main.cpp`
 11. Type `init-v1` or the `Abbreviation` you give, then you hit `tab`/`enter`

-- Note:
-    - `Abbreviation` is the snippet name

 ### Other Code Editor that doesn't support Snippet